Introduction

 Positional Awareness

 You should pay close attention to your position relative to the tight players.
-You should try to play more pots in position against them, as it gives you more control over the hand and allows you to extract more value.
+You should play more pots in position against them, as it gives you more control over the hand and allows you to extract more value.

 Be Patient